Are we done with object recognition? The iCub robot's perspective: Discussion and Future Work

-{\bf Self-supervised learning}.
-One way to reduce the cost of supervision is to implement explorative strategies in which the robot autonomously interacts with the environment to collect training samples.
-Training instances in this scenario could be extracted autonomously by detecting invariances in the data which correspond to physical entities (e.g. coherent motion pattern~\cite{wang_unsupervised_2015} or bottom-up salency cues).
-Strategies specific to the robotic domain could be devised by integrating multiple sensory modalities~\cite{sinapov_learning_2014,higy2016} and a repertoire of explorative actions designed specifically to extract these cues (like grasping or pushing objects~\cite{montesano2008,fitzpatrick_learning_2003,hogman_sensorimotor_2016,pinto_curious_2016}).
+{\bf Self-supervised Learning}.
+We opted for the help of a ``teacher'' for the acquisition of iCWT because we needed a relatively fine control on the object movements to isolate viewpoint transformations.
+However, making the acquisition self-supervised, i.e., implementing explorative strategies through which the robot autonomously interacts with the environment to collect examples, would allow to extend iCubWorld datasets, while limiting human effort.
+Training instances in this scenario could be gathered autonomously by detecting invariances in the data which correspond to physical entities (e.g., coherent motion patterns~\cite{wang2015} or bottom-up saliency cues).
+Strategies specific to the robotic domain could be devised by integrating multiple sensory modalities~\cite{sinapov2014,higy2016} and a repertoire of explorative actions~\cite{montesano2008,fitzpatrick2003,hogman2016,pinto2016}).\\

+{\bf Multi-task Learning}.
+In this work we adopted a standard classification approach where no similarity or relation is assumed among classes.
+However, objects and categories have common features (think to object parts like wheels, legs, and so forth).
+Incorporating information about class similarities can significantly improve performance, especially if training data is limited.
+In the literature on multi-task learning several approaches have been proposed to enforce these relations on the learning problem, when they are available a-priori~\cite{evgeniou2005,joachims2009,fergus2010}, or to learn them, when unknown~\cite{argyriou2008,minh2011,dinuzzo2011,ciliberto2015b}.\\

+{\bf Incremental Learning}.
+A robotic recognition system should guarantee reliability in lifelong scenarios, by learning to adapt to changing conditions.
+In line with the literature on ``learning to learn'' and transfer learning~\cite{thrun95,tommasi2010,kuzborskij2013}, strategies to exploit knowledge of previous, well-represented classes, in order to improve prediction accuracy on novel, under-represented ones, ultimately would be a key component of robotic recognition systems to be deployed in real world applications, as observed in recent work~\cite{camoriano2017,sun2016}.